FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ⬇️ Smart Administration Panel
 ![](https://raw.githubusercontent.com/FRANkiller13/Nginx-RTMP-with-User-interface/main/SAP.png)

-🔻I will upload the project when some parts are finished🔺
+🔻I will upload the project when some parts are finished
-🔻If you are interested follow the project and if you want recommend some features to add🔺
+🔻If you are interested follow the project and if you want recommend some features to add
-🔻The project will be free for everyone ofc🔺
+🔻The project will be free for everyone ofc
+🔻Join on my Discord Server: https://discord.gg/Pfxn82sgcw